 If you are like most young people, you probably use your phone quite intensively – and you probably stream video and music.
 Swiss telecom service providers offer special flat-rate plans for customers who use Internet a lot.
 These plans let you use the Internet as much as you want to in Switzerland.

-The downside of flat-fee plans is their price.
-If you have a tight personal budget, the high cost of plans with unlimited Internet can pose a problem.
-After all, you might still be too tied down to a school desk or an apprenticeship to earn that kind of money.
-Most unlimited plans also include unlimited phone calls and SMS messages within Switzerland.
-If you do all your communicating online – as many young people do – you are paying for services which you rarely or never actually use.
+One downside of flat-fee plans is that depending on the telecom provider, they may cost a lot more than plans without unlimited data.
+If you have a tight personal budget, the high prices that some telecom providers charge for plans with unlimited Internet can pose a problem.
+After all, most folks who are tied down to a school desk or an apprenticeship are not exactly rolling in money.
+What is more, most of these plans also include unlimited phone calls and SMS messages within Switzerland.
+If you do all your communicating online – as many people do – then you probably will not benefit from unlimited calls and SMS messages.

 2. Compare limited mobile plans

 Many Swiss mobile plans and prepaid offers only include a limited amount of data in their flat fees, instead of unlimited data.
 Typically, these offers include between one and several gigabytes of data per month.
-On the upside, these plans are generally cheaper than unlimited mobile plans.
+Some telecom providers offer plans with limited data allowances that are cheaper than unlimited plans.

-That makes them a more affordable option for the less-well-heeled young person.
-It is also true if you use the Internet a lot, because there are plenty of places where you can use high-speed Internet via WLAN for free.
+For many teenagers, these limited plans can be a good alternative to subscriptions with unlimited Internet.
+It is also worth considering that there are plenty of places where you can use high-speed Internet via WLAN hotspots for free.
 Another good reason to use WLAN whenever possible is that it does not drain your battery the way mobile Internet does.
-If you live with your parents, you can always tap their Internet connection when you are home.
+If you live with your parents, you can always tap their Home Internet connection when at home.

 Switzerland is currently ablaze with special offers or “promotions” as mobile providers prefer to call them.
-These are typically only accessible to new customers – both young and old – and often knock 40%, 50% or even more off standard price tags.
+These are typically only accessible to new customers – both young and old – and often knock 40 percent, 50 percent, or even more off the standard price tags.

 These promotions are normally only offered for a very short amount of time, but there are constantly new offers coming out.
 Comparing special offers regularly is the best way to make sure you are always getting the most for your money.